 Is April good time to visit Chicago?

 Spring is a wonderful time to visit Chicago.
 April brings blooming flowers, spring breakers, and the return of baseball to Chicago.
 You should still bundle up for the breezy spring weather, but there’s plenty to culture, sports, and restaurants to enjoy across Chicago without the summer and holiday crowds.
 While milder spring temperatures bring Chicagoans out of hibernation, the city is still quiet enough to score cheaper flights and hotel deals than other times of year.
-Book that buzzy restaurant reservation and visit one of Chicago’s top attractions like the Shedd Aquarium, the Museum of Science and Industry, or Navy Pier without the crowds.
+Book that buzzy restaurant reservation and visit one of Chicago’s top attractions like the Field Museum, 360 Chicago Observation Deck, or the Art Institute without the crowds.

 How cold is Chicago in April?